By know you should know that links are one of the most important ranking factor when it comes to SEO.

 Do you know that anchor texts are something on a PAGE level and a site level?

 Even though you have 90% brand anchors on your homepage doesn't mean you can get away with a 95% exact match ratio on one of your page !

 That's one of the reasons many pages are getting stuck on 2nd/3rd/4th pages even though everything else is optimized and you threw some links at it.

 Using SEOwl to control your anchor ratio

-Probably a shameless plug here, but even if you do not use SEOwl, you shoud be looking to get the same kind of stats in your SEO backlink sofware.
+Probably a shameless plug here, but even if you do not use SEOwl, you should be looking to get the same kind of stats in your SEO backlink software.

 I'm talking about your anchor distribution and your anchor type distribution.

-As we've seen before, you shoud make sure that your top anchors are branded, naked or generic.
+As we've seen before, you should make sure that your top anchors are branded, naked, or generic.
 I would even say most should be branded.

 So here we see that we (as SEOwl) should focus on branded anchors for our next backlinks at that time.

 - Stay natural.
 Do your linking as if you were not doing any SEO at all.
-Otherwise you will over-optimize and getting penalized in your rankings
+Otherwise, you will over-optimize and get penalized in your rankings